What are tire ratings?

 What about the size?
 Is it possible to change it?

-You can find the answer to this question in our article on changing the size of a tyre.
+You can find the answer to this question in our article on changing the size of a tire.